ringcentral/ringcentral-embeddable/docs/integration/call-widget.md

 });
 ```

-For the flow, after user authorize your CRM, user need to refresh the app to get the data.

-## Response action button click
+!!! warning "Post-authorization flow"
+    After user authorization, the app needs to be refreshed to load the authenticated data.
+The widget will display a refresh message to guide users through this process.

+## Action buttons

-In previous example, we also set actions in the page JSON.
-Actions are buttons that appear in call widget's more actions menu.
+Actions are buttons that appear in the call widget's more actions menu:

 ![action-buttons](../assets/call-widget-action-buttons.png)